capstxr/Mass-Renamer/README.md

 # Mass-Renamer

 Directory renamer written in c#.
-Easy to use and modify, currently will only see .mp4 files.
+Easy to use and modify, currently will change <b>every</b> file to .mp4 format.
 I only use this to quickly rename my video game clips.

 Usage: